dmeikle/php-exam/exercise-senior/README.md

 <li>numFailedAttempts</li>
 </ul>

-PHP Skills Assessment - Senior Developer - Option 2
+PHP Senior Developer - Option 2
 =============================

 Write pseudocode for an authorization filter to be run at the beginning of a client request.